chaos-mesh/chaos-mesh/website/docs/user_guides/run_chaos_experiment.md

 Then you can access [`http://localhost:2333`](http://localhost:2333) in the browser.

-To get a quick look of Chaos Dashboard workflow,  check out the following article:
+To get a quick look of Chaos Dashboard workflow, check out the following articles:

 - [Craig Morten: K8s Chaos Dive: Chaos-Mesh Part 1](https://dev.to/craigmorten/k8s-chaos-dive-2-chaos-mesh-part-1-2i96)